-In our opinion, the County complied, in all material respects, with the requirements referred to above that are applicable to its major federal program for the year ended December 31, 2001.
+In our opinion, the County complied, in all material respects, with the requirements referred to above that are applicable to each of its major federal programs for the year ended December 31, 2002.
+We noted certain instances of noncompliance that do not require inclusion in this report that we have reported to the management of the County in a separate letter dated August 7, 2003.